Mandelbrot Sets Generated from the Riemann Zeta Function

 (Iterations: 4)

-A magnified view around the origin:
+A magnified view around the origin is shown below.

 Exponential Map near the Origin